Union blockade: Impact on the Union

-The decision to blockade Southern port cities took a large toll on the British economy but they weighed their consequences.
+The decision to blockade Southern port cities took a large toll on the British economy.
 Great Britain had a good amount of cotton stored up in warehouses in several locations that would provide for their textile needs for some time.
-But eventually Great Britain began to see the effects of the blockade, "the blockade had a negative impact on the economies of other countries.
-Textile manufacturing areas in Britain and France that depended on Southern cotton entered periods of high unemployment..." in the so-called Lancashire Cotton Famine.
+But eventually Great Britain began to see the effects of the blockade, as "the blockade had a negative impact on the economies of other countries.
+Textile manufacturing areas in Britain and France that depended on Southern cotton entered periods of high unemployment" in the so-called Lancashire Cotton Famine.
 Nearly 80% of the cotton used in the British textile mills came from the South, and the scarcity of cotton caused by the blockade caused the price of cotton to rapidly rise by 150% by the summer of 1861.
-The article written in the New York Times further proves that Great Britain was aware of the influence of cotton in their empire, "Nearly one million of operatives are employed in the manufacture of cotton in Great Britain, upon whom, at least five or six millions more depend for their daily subsistence.
+A New York Times article indicates that Great Britain was aware of the influence of cotton in their empire: "Nearly one million of operatives are employed in the manufacture of cotton in Great Britain, upon whom, at least five or six millions more depend for their daily subsistence.
 It is no exaggeration to say, that one-quarter of the inhabitants of England are directly dependent upon the supply of cotton for their living."
-Despite these consequences, Great Britain concluded that their decision was crucial in terms of reaching abolition of slavery in the United States.
+Despite these consequences, Great Britain concluded that its decision was crucial to achieving the abolition of slavery in the United States.